ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/dustbowlmasters.md

 > Play hard, you'll forget the fear.
 <cite>Unknown</cite>

-The Arizona Jugger League is pleased to announce our premiere tournament, Dust Bowl Masters 2026!
+The Arizona Jugger League is pleased to announce our premier tournament, Dust Bowl Masters 2026!
 As an organization focused on hosting high-quality, competitive Jugger tournaments, DBM 2026 will differ from past American Jugger tournaments in the following ways:

 - There will be a **$2000 prize pool**, making DBM 2026 the first American tournament to ever offer a cash prize!
 - All fields will have four paid referees, and attending teams will not be refereeing games.
 Enjoy your downtime between matches!